 - the size of initial DL bandwidth part if CORESET 0 is not configured for the cell.

-- If DCI format 0_0 is monitored in common search space and if the number of information bits in the DCI format 0_0 prior to padding is less than the payload size of the DCI format 1_0 monitored in common search space for scheduling the same serving cell, a number of zero padding bits are generated for the DCI format 0_0 until the payload size equals that of the DCI format 1_0.
+- If DCI format 0_0 and DCI format 1_0 is monitored in common search space and if the number of information bits in the DCI format 0_0 prior to padding is less than the payload size of the DCI format 1_0 monitored in common search space for scheduling the same serving cell, a number of zero padding bits are generated for the DCI format 0_0 until the payload size equals that of the DCI format 1_0.

 Step 1:

-- Determine DCI format 0_0 monitored in a UE-specific search space according to clause 7.3.1.1.1 where is the size of the active UL bandwidth part.
+- Determine DCI format 0_0 monitored in a UE-specific search space according to clause 7.3.1.1.1 where is given by

+- the maximum of the size of the active UL bandwidth part of the UL and the size of the active UL bandwidth part of the SUL, if SUL is configured for the cell and if PUSCH is configured to be transmitted on both the UL and the SUL of the cell; and

+- the size of the active UL bandwidth part of the UL or the SUL on which PUSCH is configured to be transmitted otherwise.

 - Determine DCI format 1_0 monitored in a UE-specific search space according to clause 7.3.1.2.1 where is the size of the active DL bandwidth part.

-- If DCI format 0_0 is monitored in UE-specific search space and if the number of information bits in the DCI format 0_0 prior to padding is less than the payload size of the DCI format 1_0 monitored in UE-specific search space for scheduling the same serving cell, zeros shall be appended to the DCI format 0_0 until the payload size equals that of the DCI format 1_0.
+- If DCI format 0_0 is monitored in UE-specific search space and if the number of information bits in the DCI format 0_0 prior to padding is less than the payload size of the DCI format 1_0 monitored in UE-specific search space for scheduling the same serving cell, a number of zero padding bits are generated for the DCI format 0_0 until the payload size equals that of the DCI format 1_0.